-This is the risk that the Manager may suspend or delay the payment of withdrawals or the processing of transfers from the IMT or a Fund.
-Circumstances where the manager may take such steps are set out in the Trust Deed and include situations where the Manager determines that paying withdrawals or processing transfers would not be in the interests of investors generally.
-Any deferral of payments would restrict your ability to withdraw, switch between Funds, have your Funds Rebalanced or transfer to another scheme.
+This is the risk that the Manager may suspend or delay paying withdrawals or processing transfers from the IMT or a Fund, or allowing switching between Funds, if we determine that we cannot calculate the net asset value of a Fund with sufficient accuracy or if the realisation of assets to pay such withdrawals would not be in the best interests of members.
+Any deferral of payments will restrict your ability to withdraw, or switch between Funds, or transfer to another scheme.